 Every spring and fall CLC offers several guided walks on various conservation lands in Lexington.
 All walks are free -- you don't have to be a member to join the fun!
-And for 2013 we tried winter walks as well!
+We occasionally offer winter walks as well!
 If you went on any of those, we'd love feedback.
 Let us know what you thought.

 The Town of Lexington Conservation Division provides online maps of all conservation areas.

 CLC Fall 2016 Walk Schedule

 September 25, 2–4 pm, ACROSS Lexington Route G Inaugural Walk

 Here is your chance to explore ACROSS Lexington’s latest addition, Route G, which connects the Lower Vine Brook Conservation area portion of Route B with Countryside Green and the Shaker Glen Conservation area.
 The route is just under 3 miles in length with a combination of woods trails, sidewalks and quiet streets.
 Meet in the rear parking lot of the Christ Revolution Church, 451 Lowell Street.

 Come see what Hennessey Field has to offer in the fall!
 The weather is getting cooler and the leaves are starting to fall - that's how we know it's autumn.
 Let's see what we can find as we take a look around this newly restored meadow - we might see birds, bugs, mammals, and certainly plants.
 This adventure is designed for families with children of all ages, from toddlers to teens.
 Meet at the dead end of Robinson Road, where the pavement turns to a cart path.